 The mine has two train rides; one on a traditional track and one, called the “dark ride,” on a modern wheeled tram.
 While we were on the “dark ride,” the driver of the tram pointed out one of the fire extinguisher stations in the mine.

-“Notice this fire extinguisher here, and that it is attached to a wooden frame.
+“Notice this fire extinguisher here, and that we attached it to a wooden frame.
 Before we could open the mine to the public, the Hutchinson City Fire Inspector said that we had to have fire extinguishers at so many locations throughout the mine.
 Never mind that until we built these wooden frames there was nothing in the mine that would burn.”

 Never mind all those vehicles and trash left in the mine.
 The stop before the fire extinguisher was a draft wall.
 A wall created to prevent precious airflow from going down an unused shaft.
 Since what came into the mine, did not leave the mine, the miners used old wooden dynamite boxes, filled with salt, to create the wall.
 Several displays feature the dynamite boxes with paper bags of various explosives that miners used create the mine.

 My wife asked, “What about those dynamite boxes, don’t those burn?”